 Sending Mass Private Messages

 We may find this more when we are working with hostesses of our Facebook parties.
 Facebook Messenger makes it easy to send the same message to multiple people, or large groups.
 Unfortunately, this is one of the easiest ways to land in Facebook jail.
 Any message or post or photo sent to multiple people at the same time can easily land you in a Facebook timeout.
-Avoid Facebook jail and only send messages to a handful of friends and just like I mentioned above, remember to space out your messages!
+Avoid Facebook jail and only send messages to a handful of friends and remember to space out your messages!

 One major takeaway for anyone who has been in Facebook Jail is to not put all your eggs in Zuckerberg’s basket.
 It is crucial to think outside the box and meet new customers on other platforms like Pinterest, Instagram, and in some cases, your own blog.
 It can be done!
 The tactics change, the strategy is different, but I am proof that direct sellers do not have to operate on Facebook alone!

 Direct sellers are a unique group of people!
-We hustle hard, we keep pressing forward, and we find ways to expand and grow our business each and every day!
+We work hard, we keep pressing forward, and we find ways to expand and grow our business each and every day!
 Facebook is an integral part of our business and I hope that by pointing out these 5 common mistakes that you & your direct sales friends will avoid Facebook jail!
 Tell me your Facebook Jail stories in the comments!
-And follow me HERE for a FREE 7-day trial of CinchShare!
+And follow me HERE for a FREE 37-day trial of CinchShare!